YoelPH/mixture-model-paper/CONTRIBUTING.md

 > [!TIP]
 > I'd highly recommend using a virtual environment using `venv` (or any other virtual environment manager).
-To create one, enter these commands in your terminal:
+To create one, enter these commands in your terminal (while inside the `bilateral-paper` repository):
 > ```
 > python -m venv .venv
 > source .venv/bin/activate